 - Quizzes (5 x 10 pts = 50 pts) Each quiz will be a timed, online format with 10-15 multiple choice or short answer questions.
 You will have 15 minutes to complete each quiz.
 To prepare for quizzes well, read each chapter ahead of time and take detailed notes on key points.
 Then review these points prior to starting the exam or create your own study guide on the material.
 If you only review the slides, it will be very difficult to earn full credit on the quizzes.
-Do not start a quiz until you can dedicate the full time (15 minutes). - Make-up quizzes will not be administered unless there is an extenuating circumstance approved by the instructor IN ADVANCE (i.e. 24 hours before class begins).
+Do not start a quiz until you can dedicate the full time (15 minutes). - Quizzes are all graded out of 10 pts.
+Each quiz must be completed by the deadline for each unit (11:59pm).
+If you fail to take the quiz by this time, you will receive 0 points for that quiz. - Make-up quizzes will not be administered unless there is an extenuating circumstance approved by the instructor IN ADVANCE (i.e. 24 hours before class begins).